geek-APTX4869/Federated-Learning/README.md

 # Federated-Learning

 Simulation of federated learning.
-You can see utils/options.py to view detailed parameters and their interpretations.
+You can see utils/options.py to view detailed parameters and their interpretations.Since there is no optimization, it is time-consuming when there are more users selected.
 ## Requirements
 python>=3.6
 pytorch>=0.5